ArnoldDP/OStim-Community-Modlist/README.md

 Graphics are a focal point for just about every list and this is no exception.

 With the rebuild, I decided to use NGVO as a base to save time.
 NGVO is a graphics focused list created by the incredibly dedicated author of Lorerim.
-Obviously there will be some differences considering the changes that needed to be made for Community Shaders and Seasons of Skyrim, but a majority of the graphics enhancements were left alone.
+Obviously there will be some differences considering the changes that needed to be made for Community Shaders, Seasons of Skyrim, and some more personal touches, but a majority of the graphics enhancements were left alone.

 ### Gameplay Overview